Tehama County Uber Accident Lawyers

 Who Pays For Damages After An Uber Accident In Tehama County?

-To determine who pays for an Uber collision, our Tehama County lawyers specializing in Uber accidents first need to know the time the accident took place.
+To determine who pays for an Uber collision, our Tehama County lawyers experienced in Uber accidents first need to know when the accident took place.
 As a general rule, drivers are not covered by Uber’s insurance policy if they’re offline.
-So, in the event of an accident at this time, it’s the driver’s insurance that will pay for the damages they caused.
+So, in the event of an accident at this time, it’s the driver’s insurance that may be responsible for covering the damages they caused.
 But if the driver is online and waiting for a ride request, Uber may also be held liable in an accident where its driver is at fault.
+Uber’s liability insurance coverage changes over different periods:- Period 1 — The driver is logged in, waiting for a ride request:

-- Bodily injury – $50,000 per person, $100,000 per accident
+- Bodily Injury — $50,000 per person, $100,000 per accident.

-- Property damage – $25,000 per accident
+- Property Damage — $25,000 per accident.

 - Period 2 — The driver is logged in and en route to pick up a passenger: